MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SecurityPlanning.md

 Authentication is a fundamental aspect of system security.
 It confirms the identity of any user trying to log in to a domain or access network resources.
-The weak link in any authentication system is the user’s password.
+The weak link in any authentication system is the user's password.

 Passwords provide the first line of defense against unauthorized access to